nimh-dsst/lunch-and-learn/discussions/teaching_and_learning.md

 ## Introduction

 Data science and programming can be hard.
 The data scientists and research software engineers in attendance discussed their best ways to learn and teach data science topics to others.
+Programming language syntax is relatively easy to learn, but programming concepts themselves like flow control, logic, data structures, common solutions, and engineering principles are harder.

 ## Learning Data Science